The First World War was a long, slow and bloody affair.

 Especially since they provide such a stark contrast with the game’s multiplayer combat, which recreates an apocalyptic sense of scale while deadening the emotional impact of such a colossal loss of life.
 Because, hey, you’ve only got 10 seconds left to respawn and Objective D isn’t going to capture itself.

-For the moment, though, things are looking good - even though a lot of the subtlety that’s so carefully rendered in each campaign is unceremoniously dispatched as soon as you hit a loadout screen.
+Wondering if Dice has flunked the multiplayer?
+Don’t.
+Even though a lot of the subtlety that’s so carefully rendered in each campaign is unceremoniously dispatched as soon as you hit a loadout screen.
 Partly out of necessity and partly because a 64-player face-off is always going to dissolve into total and utter chaos.